albanread/BCPL8/README.md

    * **Strength Reduction**: Replaces expensive operations with cheaper equivalents.

-   * **Peephole Optimizer**: Scans the final instruction stream to replace inefficient sequences with more optimal ones.
+   * **Peephole Optimizer**: Scans the final instruction stream to replace inefficient sequences with slightl less inefficient ones.

-5. **Control Flow Graph (CFG) Generation**: Constructs a CFG for each function and routine before code generation1.
+5. **Control Flow Graph (CFG) Generation**: Constructs a CFG for each function and routine before code generation.

-6. **Liveness Analysis**: Performs liveness analysis on the CFG to determine the live intervals of variables and calculate register pressure for each function.
+6. **Liveness Analysis**: Performs liveness analysis on the CFG to determine the live intervals of variables only used to calculate register pressure for each function.

 7. **Code Generation**: A CFG-driven code generator traverses the basic blocks to produce ARM64 machine instructions.
 It uses a register manager that performs spilling when registers are exhausted.

-8. **Linking**: A simple linker resolves PC-relative and absolute addresses for labels and runtime functions, patching the machine code for both JIT and static compilation25.
+8. **Linking**: A simple linker resolves PC-relative and absolute addresses for labels and runtime functions, patching the machine code for both JIT and static compilation.

-\<br/\>

 ### **Debugging and Tooling**